 Emphasizing your most recent, relevant experience is an excellent rule of thumb to avoid creating an unbalanced resume.
-Give less real estate to jobs that go farther back into your past, especially if they add no value to your current job target.
+Give less real estate (resume space) to jobs that go farther back into your past, especially if they add no value to your current job target.

 If your most significant professional experience regarding accomplishments happened quite a while ago, you would still want to highlight this experience.

-First, try to see if you have used these skills more recently in another teaching position you may have overlooked.
+First, see if you have used these skills more recently in another teaching position you may have overlooked.
 Sometimes we get attached to our accomplishments and incorporate each one.
 If you have done similar things in a recent teaching position, highlight these achievements over your prior teaching experiences.

 Not only is this a great idea for highlighting accomplishments from an older position, but it’s an excellent way to showcase your best and most relevant accomplishments throughout your teaching career.

-By highlighting prior work accomplishments in this way, you will describe the relevant experience adequately without having to list employment dates or specify at which school it happened while bringing even more attention to it by putting it near the top of your teacher resume.
+By highlighting prior work accomplishments in this way, you will describe the relevant experience adequately without having to list employment dates or specify at which school it happened while bringing even more attention to it by putting it near the top of your resume.